jozu-ai/kitops/docs/src/docs/quick-start.md

 ### 6/ (Optional) Remove a ModelKit from a Local Repository

-Let's pretend that the `pack` command we ran in the previous step contained a typo in the ModelKit's repository name causing the word 'model' to be entered as 'modle'.The output from the `kit list` command would display the ModelKit as:
+Let's pretend that the `pack` command we ran in the previous step contained a typo in the ModelKit's repository name causing the word "model" to be entered as "modle".
+The output from the `kit list` command would display the ModelKit as:

 ```sh
 ghcr.io/jozubrad/mymodlekit:latest